 From 2004-2009, he worked with the Centers for Disease Control/Global AIDS Program Cambodia as the liaison with the National Institute of Public Health microbiology laboratory and the Cambodian National Tuberculosis Program.

-He is presently an active member of the American Society for Microbiology Global Laboratory Capacity Strengthening Committee.
+He is a former member of the American Society for Microbiology Global Laboratory Capacity Strengthening Committee.

 Robyn is a multidisciplinary Medical Scientist with over 30 years’ experience working in diagnostic laboratory medicine at major hospitals in Perth, Sydney and Tasmania.
 She also lectured in Haematology at Curtin University in the School of Biomedical Sciences.
 Robyn has previously volunteered and worked in Cambodia for 11 years in various roles as a laboratory advisor and consultant for WHO, URC, USCDC, DMDP and other NGO’s.
 Her work involved improving diagnostic laboratory practice at the Angkor Hospital for Children, National Institute of Public Health Laboratory, National Paediatric Hospital and numerous government hospital in the provinces.